RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-User Manual/glossary/glossary.md

 ![List of tables](<List of tables.png>)

-The Rapid Platform allows defining of data table structures that suits information needs, using the Designer application.
+Rapid Platform allows defining of data table structures that suits information needs, using the Designer application.

 **Related articles**